HayleySummer/Qiskit_Hackathon_Europe/README.md

    pip install qiskit[all]
 ```

-## Structure
+## GitHub Structure
-Our approach is In this folder you'll find the following parts:
+In this repository you'll find the following parts:

 | Folder        | Contains      |
 | ------------- |-------------|